jdcarbeck/GIT/README.md

 # GIT-IO
-This project looks at commits for a given repository and gives a graph displaying the code churn and efficiency over time.
+This project looks at commits for a user displaying the users active hours across all their repos.

 ## Setup before running
 This project requires the addition of `Auth.hs` in the `./GIT-IO/src` directory.
 This file